REtipster does not provide tax, investment, or financial advice. Always seek the help of a licensed financial professional before taking action.

 The county assessor had given this property an assessed value of $5,000, which meant that by their standards, the property was worth $10,000 (each state handles assessed values differently – but in my state, assessed values are approximately 50% of a property's supposed market value).

-At the time, what I didn’t realize was that most county offices are renowned for over-shooting on these property values.
+At the time, I didn't realize that most county offices are renowned for over-shooting on these property values.

 Why?
 Because when they value properties higher, they can also charge more in property taxes each year.
 Think about it… when you have the power to establish values AND handle the taxation on each property, wouldn't you be more inclined to air on the higher side too?

-At the time, I figured this assessed value was actually reliable (big mistake), so I offered 40% of this value (which is on the higher side of my equation).
+At the time, I figured this assessed value was reliable (a big mistake), so I offered 40% of this value (which is on the higher side of my equation).

-What I didn’t know at the time, was that I could just as well have donated this property to an eligible non-profit organization and treated it as a tax write-off, which would have effectively given me a lot more “after-tax income” in the end.
+At the time, I didn’t know that I could just as well have donated this property to an eligible non-profit organization and treated it as a tax write-off, which would have effectively given me a lot more “after-tax income” in the end.
 As long as the tax prep system you use is up to date, it should be set up to account for this.

-At first glance, some people may think the idea sounds ridiculous – but it’s not all that different from what many of us do all the time with other things we own.
+The idea might sound ridiculous at first glance, but it's not that different from what many of us do all the time with other things we own.

 Have you ever donated old clothes, toys, or furniture to a second-hand store?
-Ever given tithe for a church offering?
-Perhaps you’ve felt moved to sponsor a child in need or give canned goods to a homeless shelter?
-Some people even donate their old cars, boats and equipment and receive tax deductions in return.
+Ever given a tithe for a church offering?
+Perhaps you've felt moved to sponsor a child in need or give canned goods to a homeless shelter.
+Some people donate their old cars, boats, and equipment and receive tax deductions.

-What most people don’t realize is, you can follow the exact same strategy with real estate and the real kicker is – in some cases, you can come out even further ahead if you give your properties away instead of selling them the conventional way!
+You can follow the same strategy with real estate; in some cases, you could come out even further ahead if you give your properties away than if you sold them the conventional way!

-This is a big deal – and when you’re able to buy properties for pennies on the dollar, this little-known strategy can go a long way towards reducing your tax bill (or even eliminating it altogether).
-In the same way you can supercharge your retirement savings tax free, you can also create some HUGE tax write-offs by selectively donating properties instead of selling them for cash.
+This is a big deal, and when you can buy properties for pennies on the dollar, this little-known strategy can go a long way toward reducing your tax bill (or even eliminating it).
+In the same way, you can supercharge your retirement savings tax-free; you can create some HUGE tax write-offs by selectively donating properties instead of selling them for cash.

 How to Donate Real Estate

-Disclaimer: I’m not a CPA or an appraiser and as such, I’m not qualified to give you any deal-specific tax advice.
-I know nothing about your financial situation, I’m not familiar with the local laws in your area and I have no idea what kinds of properties you’re working with… so before you move forward with the steps outlined below, do us both a favor and cross-check these procedures with a tax pro in your area.
+Disclaimer: I'm not a CPA or an appraiser, so I'm not qualified to give you any deal-specific tax advice.
+I know nothing about your financial situation, I'm not familiar with the local laws in your area, and I have no idea what kinds of properties you're working with… so before you move forward with the steps outlined below, do us both a favor and cross-check these procedures with a tax pro in your area.

-Step 1: Find an eligible non-profit organization that is willing to accept your property.
+Step 1: Find an eligible non-profit organization willing to accept your property.

-There are millions of organizations out there that carry “non-profit” status, but only certain types of non-profits can accept contributions that will qualify as a legitimate tax write off for the donor (i.e. – you).
+There are millions of organizations out there that carry “non-profit” status.
+Still, only certain types of non-profits can accept contributions that will qualify as a legitimate tax write-off for the donor (i.e., you).